Welcome to the Darwin-Cairns One-way 4X4 Tagalong Tours itinerary page, our tours start on specific dates and these may be seen below.

 Day 1: Meet and greet and vehicle induction in Darwin, NT at 0700hrs.

-We depart Darwin at approximately 0900hrs for Kakadu National Park where we will take a Yellow Waters Wildlife Tour https://parksaustralia.gov.au/kakadu/do/tours/yellow-water-cruises/ and a tour of the Ubirr Rock Art Site https://parksaustralia.gov.au/kakadu/do/rock-art/ubirr/.
+We depart Darwin at approximately 0800hrs for Kakadu National Park where we will take a tour of the Ubirr Rock Art Site https://parksaustralia.gov.au/kakadu/do/rock-art/ubirr/.
 If time and tides permit we will cross the infamous Cahills Crossing to visit the Injalaka Arts Centre.

-Day 4: Today we reach Nhulunbuy on the far east coast on Arnhem Land.
+Day 4: Today we head into the remote wilderness of Arnhem Land.
 We will be driving up the Central Arnhem Road to the township if Nhulunbuy on the Gove Peninsula.
 We will be here for four nights to give us an opportunity to appreciate the area, including some time for fishing and relaxing.

-Day 13: Today we depart Adels Grove for our camp on the banks of the Gregory River.
+Day 14: Today we depart Adels Grove for our camp on the banks of the Gregory River.
 On our way we will stop for a swim and explore of the beautiful Boodjamulla (Lawn Hill) Gorge.
 We will also visit the World Heritage listed Riversleigh Fossil site https://www.npsr.qld.gov.au/parks/boodjamulla-riversleigh/about.html.

-What’s included in your 18-day Darwin to Mt Isa Tagalong Tour:
+What’s included in your 18-day Darwin to Cairns Tagalong Tour:

 - A fully equipped and capable Land Rover Perentie 4x4 vehicle including; double bed, 30L 12v Waeco fridge, crockery and cutlery, camp chairs, table, lighting, annex, 240 volt power inverter and recovery gear)